robert-mccarthy-ca/Garden/README.md

 - reuse the soil, ammending with organic amendments
 - nutrient reservoir is synthetic nutrients, RAW from NPK Industries, a dry nutrient line that I've been very happy with
 - microbes in both the soil and the reservoir (LAB, JMS, IMO, worm castings)
-  - worm castings added to a strainer bag hanging in the reservoir (about a cup once a week)
+  - worm castings added to a strainer bag hanging in the reservoir (about a cup once a week) and as a top dress for the soil
   - LAB in the reservoir (1:500) and foliarly (1:1000)
   - JMS as a foliar spray or soil drench only, not in the reservoir (1:20)
   - liquid IMO as foliar